ashleyraizes/ashleyraizes.github.io/_posts/2021-03-24-pinterest-post.md

 #### YouTube

 Introducing, YouTube.
 She has a lot of guy friends who are secretly in love with her and is considered a “guy’s girl.”
 She’s too busy playing sports to be in a relationship in the first place and would rather watch videos of Emma Chamberlain in her free time.
-Her favorite saying is “here for a good time not a long time,” so catch her on every rollercoaster at Great America or cliff-jumping in Tahoe.
+Her favorite saying is “here for a good time not a long time” so catch her doing stand-up comedy and cliff-jumping for fun.

 ### The Downfall